hyling/kean.github.io/_posts/2018-06-06-resumable-downloads.markdown

 > You might have noticed that `ResumableData` doesn't support unconditional range requests.
 This matches the [`URLSessionDownloadTask` behavior](https://developer.apple.com/documentation/foundation/urlsessiondownloadtask/1411634-cancel) which states that a download can only be resumed if the server provides either the ETag or Last-Modified header (or both) in its response.
 >
 > I'm not entirely sure why this is the case, please leave a comment if you know.
 My guess is that range requests are somewhat dangerous.
-It the server returns `Accept-Ranges` but fails to send validators for content which can actually change in the future, the client might end up downloading parts of different resources and combining them together.
+If the server returns `Accept-Ranges` but fails to send validators for content which can actually change in the future, the client might end up downloading parts of different resources and combining them together.

 ## Resumable Downloads in Nuke